A staggering 48 percent of companies say business intelligence and analytics is critical to their operations.

 Once you carry out your analysis and construct your dashboards and reports, you can publish them.

 However, rather than using another platform, such as SharePoint, and pointing colleagues to the location, they can be published via the Microsoft hosted cloud service Power BI Service.
 This streamlines the publication and distribution, and allows users to access a range of other features including:

 - Personalised Dashboards

-Power BI allows users to add access filters where necessary, such as Row Level Security (RLS).
-For example, this can be used to make sure that employees can only see data relevant to them.
+With Power BI, you can add access filters where necessary, such as Row Level Security (RLS).
+This can be used to make sure that employees can only see data relevant to them, such as client email addresses.
 The roles can be easily set up within Power BI, then employees or Office 365 groups can be added to these roles, through Power BI Service online, determining and controlling their access.

 What’s more, Power BI contains data security features that ensure your client confidential data (such as credit card details) are kept secure.
 These include the ability to:

 - Classify data using sensitivity labels